Resume for Carpenter

 - Ability to read blueprints and interpret the design plans

-Make sure you mention any special qualifications or certificates you have that set you apart from the other candidates.
+Don’t forget to mention any specialized abilities or certificates that set you apart from the other candidates.

 4. Work Experience

-Highlight your previous work experience as a carpenter focusing on your key tasks and accomplishments.
-Include the name of your employer the name of your job and dates of employment and an outline of your responsibilities.
+Include your previous experience such as carpenter by focusing on your main responsibilities and achievements.
+Include the name of your employer, your job title as well as the dates you were employed, and an outline of the duties you perform.

 Example: